-Although I never forgot about La Lucha when we were back in England, it didn’t seem quite as real as we were so far away.
+Although I never forgot about La Lucha when we were back in England, it didn’t seem quite as real when we were so far away.
 But going back there has really reminded me how much they have to go through every day.
 All the kids are really happy about the sede and la cancha and I’m really happy that they have them because it really helps them in their very difficult environment.

 Seeing everyone again made me really proud of the fundraising we have done at Colby school over the last 2 and a half years.
 On the day of the England vs Colombia football match we made arepas and sold Colombian food at break time for a fundraiser, and everyone who bought something should feel like their money went to a good cause.
-And In October-November last year we did 30-Day No Sugar challenge (including halloween!) and lots of our friends and family sponsored us and we gave all the money to the Colombian charity and we raised over 1000 pounds.
+And In October-November last year we did a 30-Day No Sugar challenge (including halloween!) and lots of our friends and family sponsored us and we gave all the money to the Colombian charity and we raised over 1,000 pounds.
 Thank you to everyone who has helped us.
 And we’re definitely going to keep fundraising!

 When we were last in Colombia you might know that we spent a lot of time with a charity called Tiempo de Juego.
 This charity helps children who live in a really poor neighbourhood called La Lucha.
 They go to school in the mornings but there is no school in the afternoon so they have nowhere to go.
-This has lead to some children wandering around the streets alone, vulnerable to dangers in their neighbourhood.
-Without role models to teach them how to get along with each other, the children sometimes get into fights and other kinds of trouble.
-When we were in Colombia before, the charity had set up a football club after school on Wednesday for children to go to, and we went along too to spend time with them.
+This has led to some children wandering around the streets alone, vulnerable to dangers in their neighbourhood.
+Without role models to teach them how to get along with each other (because the adults are at work), the children sometimes get into fights and other kinds of trouble.
+When we were in Colombia before, the charity had set up a football club after school on Wednesday for children to go to, and we went along every week too to spend time with them.
 During the fun football session, the teachers also talked to the children about how to get along and how to behave and they helped them to learn life skills.
 At the end of our stay we tried to help out by giving the children shoes.
 The person who was running the foundation in La Lucha always told us that her dream for the charity was to have their own building where children could go to every day, not just once a week, to do homework on the computers she hoped to install there, and to have a safe place with adults who can teach them and care for them.

 My mum had kept in touch with the leaders and a year ago they told us that they had finally managed to get a building – they were so happy!
-Then a few months later they told us they had moved to a new building because the first one was too near to the road and dust was getting in; it was very noisy and smelled of petrol from the cars.
+Then a few months later they told us they had moved to a new building because the first one was too near to the busy road and dust was getting in; it was very noisy and smelled of petrol from the cars.
 They told us the building they had moved into was so much better – it had computers for doing homework and research and they were running sport, music and dance classes for children.
 They called it ‘El Sede’: the headquarters.
 We were all very proud that such a small charity had managed to achieve their dreams of helping the children in La Lucha.